 Multicomponent intervention (See Intervention, multicomponent)

-Net benefit A measure from a cost-benefit analysis, calculated as the value of the benefits gained minus the costs (including, for example, program costs and harms).
+Net benefit A measure from a cost-benefit analysis, calculated as the value of the benefits gained minus the costs.

 Net cost The total program costs minus the cost of averted disease and the cost of averted productivity losses.

 Opportunity costs The value of the alternatives given up in order to use the resource as the program so chooses.